chandru4ni/jobScrappingAIProject/README.md

 data processing for the implementation of the classification model.

 2) finalcutmodel.py - This python file does the data-processing and implementation of classification model.
-A neural network is used to perform the classification.
+A neural network (MLP model) is used to perform the classification.
 Tensorflow and Keras frameworks and scikit-learn library are used for implementation.

 The classification metrics - recall, precision, F1 Score are stored in ClassificationReport.csv